Yandex Cloud

 UPDATE x_tab SET name = 'Key3' WHERE id = 42;

-4. Check the changes in the x_tab table of the ClickHouse® target:
+4. Make sure the changes have been applied to the x_tab table on the ClickHouse® target:

 SELECT * FROM <ClickHouse®_database_name>.x_tab WHERE id in (41,42);